syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Cell-Types/How-to-Create-a-Multi-Select-DropDown-Grid-in-a-Cell.md

 ---
 layout: post
-title: Cell Types in GridControl
+title: how to create a multi-select dropdown grid in a cell | Syncfusion
-description: how to create a multi-select dropdown grid in a cell
+description: Learn here all about how to create a multi-select dropdown grid in a cell of Syncfusion Windows Forms GridControl control and more.
 platform: windowsforms
 control: Grid
 documentation: ug
 ---

 # How to create a multi-select DropDown Grid in a cell

 To have a cell that has a multi-selection dropdown grid, you must use a derived custom cell that is derived from GridDropDownGridCellModel and GridDropDownGridCellRenderer.